 About the DSI

-The Data Science Initiative (DSI) at UNC Charlotte is an industry-university -state partnership, led by the College of Computing and Informatics and the Belk College of Business, with strategic input from the College of Health and Human Services and other academic departments.
+The Data Science Initiative (DSI) at UNC Charlotte is an industry-university-state partnership, led by the College of Computing and Informatics, the Belk College of Business, and the College of Health and Human Services and other academic departments.

 Responding to the Challenges of "Big Data"

 DSI provides an effective solution to the challenge of "Big Data" by creating education, training and research programs in data science and analytics integrated with business and industry expertise.

 - Interdisciplinary academic programs to develop a new generation of data scientists, business analysts, and managers who will have both technical and business skills to transform data into smart, innovative business solutions.
 These programs include graduate programs in Data Science and Business Analytics and in Health Informatics.

 - Professional development programs for industry professionals and executives that will provide state-of-the-art training in the strategic use of data for innovative decision making.

 - An industry-university consortium which integrates academic research with business innovation and is driven by real-world “Big Data” challenges.

 UNC Charlotte is strategically positioned to launch DSI because of the concentration of large data-intensive industries in its primary service region, including financial services, retail sales and distribution, healthcare, energy, and advanced manufacturing.
 The education and training programs will be among the earliest and largest initiatives in the nation to integrate data science and analytics with business processes and decisionmaking.
 In addition to the collaboration with local data-intensive industries, UNC Charlotte is also prepared to respond to this large workforce demand due to its collaboration with other universities and business partners in the Research Triangle.